ansys/pyprimemesh/doc/source/user_guide/stacker.rst

 Define stacker parameters:
  - Set origin and direction vector for stacking orientation
- - Option to set defeature tolerance for edge imprints
+ - Option to set defeaturing tolerance for edge imprints
  - Option to set maximum stack size allowed for stacking
  - Option to delete base face after stacking